 During start up from a condition that begins with a significantly lower-than-normal submergence level, it is important to first rebuild this level prior to bringing the oxygen to purity.
-The higher the oxygen purity in the bath, the greater the potential hazard.
-Maintain the GOX flow as high as possible during the start up and only reduce the flow to control the purity once the reboiler liquid level is rebuilt.

 In the case of internal compression units, start the oxygen product pumps at least with the minimum flow as soon as approximately 80% of the normal level is established.